MatthewJDavis/matthewjdavis.github.io/_posts/2919-05-01-ec2-daily-on-powershell.md

 author: Matthew Davis
 date: 2019-05-01
 toc: true
-excerpt: May 19 Use PowerShell core to start AWS EC2 instances on a daily schedule and some useful EC2 filters for PowerShell
+excerpt: Use PowerShell core to start AWS EC2 instances on a daily schedule and some useful EC2 filters for PowerShell
 categories:
     - aws
 tags: